 Osteopathic treatment can be invaluable for treating a wide range of health conditions in babies.
-The gentler, non-manipulative techniques, commonly known as ‘cranial osteopathy’ are especially suitable for treating young children, including newborn infants.
+The gentler, non-manipulative osteopathic techniques, are especially suitable for treating young children, including newborn infants.

 A degree of moulding is normal, and usually resolves within the first few days after birth along with the normal processes of adapting to breath in air, crying, and sucking.
 However, in some cases the moulding can be retained, and may need assistance.
 An osteopath trained in the care of infants, can assist you with the management of preventing flat spots on an infants head or asymmetrical preferences in the position of their necks.

-Such problems may well be accentuated if there has been a difficult presentation such as a very quick or perhaps a prolonged labour, a breach delivery, a situation where baby has a relatively large head and mum has a smaller pelvis where the fit between the two has been especially stressful, or, if the delivery has been assisted with forceps or ventouse suction for example.
+Such problems may well be accentuated if there has been a difficult presentation or a very quick or perhaps a prolonged labour; a breach delivery, or when a baby has a relatively large head and mum has a smaller pelvis where the fit between the two has been especially stressful, or, if the delivery has been assisted with forceps or vacuum extraction for example.

 Osteopaths are trained to detect strain patterns throughout the whole the body including the spine and cranium.
-They use their highly developed sense of touch, known as palpation, to assess the subtle movements of the baby’s skull / body, and use equally gentle techniques to release restrictions and to stimulate the babies own inherent healing mechanisms, aiding a return to a more balanced state.
-Treatment thus allows baby to grow, develop and function in as unrestricted, balanced and happy manner as is possible.
-Early detection and treatment of restricted mobility can help prevent the development of chronic problems later on in life.
+They use their highly developed sense of touch, known as palpation, to assess the subtle movements of the body and use equally gentle techniques to alleviate restrictions to movement and growth.
+Treatment is aimed to help the baby to grow, develop and function in as unrestricted, balanced and happy manner as is possible.
+Early detection and treatment of restricted mobility can help prevent the development of problems later on.

-Cranial osteopathic treatment is gentle, safe and effective in the treatment of babies and children.
-Reaction to treatment is uncommon – most babies are relaxed and sleep well afterwards, but some however may appear unsettled or ‘grizzly’.
+Osteopathic treatment is applied in a gentle and safe manner after full evaluation of the children and their suitability for osteopathic care.
+Following treatment most babies are relaxed and sleep well afterwards, but some however may appear unsettled or ‘grizzly’.
 This is a temporary situation, which usually settles down within 24-48 hours as the baby’s body adjusts to the changes made during treatment.

 If you are unsure as to whether or not your baby is suitable for treatment, please do not hesitate to contact us for advice.